-The North-West Fur Company did not by any means have the field to itself in carrying on its business.
+The Northwest Fur Company did not, by any means, have the field to itself in carrying on its business.
 It was not, indeed, the first in that field.
-More than a century before there was any such organisation, the 'Honourable Company of Merchant Adventurers trading into Hudson's Bay,' or, as it was called for short, 'The Hudson's Bay Company,' had been granted by royal charter very extensive and indefinite rights and privileges in the great lone land of the North-West.
-Until late in the eighteenth century this Company had been content with the business that came to the shores of the bay, many of their Indian customers travelling hundreds of miles and enduring great privation in order to exchange their beaver, bear, and mink skins for guns, beads, blankets, kettles, hatchets, knives, and other articles with which the Company alone could supply them.
+More than a century before there was any such organization, the "Honorable Company of Merchant Adventurers Trading into Hudson's Bay," or, as it was called for short, the Hudson's Bay Co., had been granted, by royal charter, very extensive and indefinite rights and privileges in the great lone land of the Northwest.
+Until late in the eighteenth century, this company had been content with the business that came to the shores of the bay; many of their Indian customers traveling hundreds of miles, and enduring great privation, in order to exchange their beaver, bear and mink skins for guns, beads, blankets, kettles, hatchets, knives and other articles with which the company alone could supply them.

-But long before this the gay, daring, reckless coureurs des bois of Canada, and in their wake the shrewd, enterprising merchants of Montreal, had been pushing farther and farther into the West by way of the Great Lakes, and the Ouinipique, Assiniboine, and Saskatchewan River routes, competing eagerly in the quest for furs, and resorting to every expedient, proper and improper, to get the better of the Indians and of one another; with the result that in a little while they brought both themselves and the trade to the verge of ruin.
-In this extremity some of the shrewdest of the Scotchmen saw their opportunity, and, suggesting combination instead of competition, succeeded with little difficulty in uniting the clashing interests into one body which should work harmoniously for the benefit of all.
-Thus came into being the great North-West Fur Company, which at once set to work with immense energy and exceeding skill to make vast fortunes out of the peltry traffic.
-Forts and posts were established north, south, and west from Red River, and no effort was spared to secure every skin that was to be had.
+But, in the meantime, the gay, daring, reckless coureurs du bois of Canada, and, in their wake, the shrewd enterprising merchants of Montreal, had been pushing farther and farther into the West, by way of the Great Lakes and the Ouinipique, Assiniboine and Saskatchewan River routes, competing eagerly in the quest for furs, and resorting to every expedient, proper and improper, to get the better of the Indians and of one another, with the result that in a little while they brought both themselves and the trade to the verge of ruin.

+In this extremity some of the shrewdest of the Scotchmen saw their opportunity, and, suggesting combination instead of competition, succeeded with little difficulty in uniting the clashing interests into one body, which should work harmoniously for the benefit of all.
+Thus came into being the great Northwest Fur Company, which at once set to work with immense energy and exceeding skill to make vast fortunes out of the peltry traffic.
+Forts and posts were established, north, south and west from Red River, and no effort spared to secure every skin that was to be had.

-Of course this could not go on very long without infringing upon the chartered privileges of the Hudson's Bay Company, and this corporation, awaking from its long sleep, manifested little less energy and enterprise in looking after its rights.
-Wherever the Nor'-Westers established a post or built a fort, the Hudson Bays promptly put another near by; and when the latter happened to be first on the spot, the former returned the compliment.
-Thus, not half a mile distant from Fort Chipewyan stood Fort Wedderburne, the Hudson Bay establishment, a much less extensive affair, but still sufficient to show that the older Company had no idea of leaving its rival unwatched and unopposed.
+Of course, this could not go on very long without infringing upon the chartered privileges of the Hudson's Bay Company, and this corporation, awakening from its long sleep, manifested little less energy and enterprise in looking after its rights.
+Wherever the Nor'westers established a post or built a fort, the Hudson's Bays promptly put another near by; and when the latter happened to be first on the spot, the former returned the compliment.
+Thus, not a quarter of a mile distant from Fort Chipewyan stood Fort Wedderburne, the Hudson's Bay establishment, a much less extensive affair, but still sufficient to show that the older company had no idea of leaving its rival unwatched and unopposed.

 For some time the rivalry between the two companies had been of quite a friendly nature.
-The residents were, as a rule, upon excellent terms, and frequently enjoyed one another's hospitality in the shape of balls and dinners during the long, dreary winters.
+The employés were, as a rule, upon excellent terms, and frequently enjoyed one another's hospitality in the shape of balls and dinners during the long weary winters.
 But of late years a different spirit had begun to show itself.
-In the Red River district, where the competition was keenest, unfortunate collisions in which blood was shed had occurred, and a feeling of uneasiness and of mutual suspicion was taking the place of the old cordiality and good-fellowship.
+In the Red River district, where the competition was keenest, unfortunate collisions, in which blood was shed, had occurred, and a feeling of uneasiness and of mutual suspicion was taking the place of the old cordiality and good-fellowship.